Progress Report

 2. Outcome so far

-When designing virtual experiences in a VR space, it's necessary to mathematically grasp the user's psychological state (aspirations and pleasure) to determine what kind of content (visual and audio signals) the system should provide - a system design theory is needed.
+When designing virtual experiences in a VR space, it's necessary to mathematically grasp the user's psychological state (aspiration and pleasure) to determine what kind of content (visual and audio signals) the system should provide - a system design theory is needed.
 As a foundation for establishing this design theory, we built a system capable of uniformly recording VR content visuals, audio, user biometric data (gaze, pupil diameter, skin potential, heart rate, electrocardiogram, brain measurement data), and full-body movement data (Figure 1).

 3. Future plans